CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 {{%/notice%}}

-### <span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-symmetric" class="confluence-anchor-link"></span><span>Symmetric Routing</span>
+### <span id="src-8362732_EthernetVirtualPrivateNetwork-EVPN-symmetric" class="confluence-anchor-link"></span><span>Symmetric Routing</span>

 In distributed symmetric routing, each VTEP acts as a layer 3 gateway, performing routing for its attached hosts.
 This is the same as in asymmetric routing.
-However, with symmetric routing, both the ingress VTEP and egress VTEP route the packets.
+The difference is that with symmetric routing, both the ingress VTEP and egress VTEP route the packets.
 Therefore, it can be compared to the traditional routing behavior of routing to a next hop router.
 In the VXLAN encapsulated packet, the inner destination MAC address is set to the router MAC address of the egress VTEP as an indication that the egress VTEP is the next hop and also needs to perform routing.
 All routing happens in the context of a tenant (VRF).
 For a packet received by the ingress VTEP from a locally attached host, the SVI interface corresponding to the VLAN determines the VRF.
 For a packet received by the egress VTEP over the VXLAN tunnel, the VNI in the packet has to specify the VRF.
 For symmetric routing, this is a VNI corresponding to the tenant and is different from either the source VNI or the destination VNI.
 This VNI is referred to as the layer 3 VNI or interconnecting VNI; it has to be provisioned by the operator and is exchanged through the EVPN control plane.
-To make the distinction clear, the regular VNI, which is used to map a VLAN, is referred to as the layer 2 VNI.
+In order to make the distinction clear, the regular VNI, which is used to map a VLAN, is referred to as the layer 2 VNI.

 {{%notice note%}}